DIPlib/diplib/changelogs/diplib_next.md

 - `dip::Histogram::Configuration`, when given an upper and lower bounds and a bin size, computed the number of bins in such a way that, for small difference between the bounds, the bin size was not respected.

+- `dip::PixelTable::Mirror()` mirrored the footprint of the kernel, but not the weights.